wintermute-cell/remi/README.md

 - **Remove a Reminder:** You can delete a specific reminder by providing the number next to it **from the latest Remi output** as an ID.
-(These may change from run to run, as remi always tries to index incrementally from 0 to X)
+(These may change from run to run, as remi always tries to index incrementally from 0 to N)

     ```bash
     remi remove <reminderId>